 ‘Report’ from part 1, by Phil Hammer, May 14th.

-The Alichur trip with Kobil was wonderful – really great in all ways.
-Just too bad they had to cut it short.
 We just returned from a 3 day trip with Brendan and Tara.
-We went south to Ishkashim and got to Darshai (after lunch and a couple of interesting road-side stops) where we went hiking with the Darshai wildlife conservancy head person that Kobil had been going to meet with.
+We went south to Ishkashim and got to Darshai (after lunch and a couple of interesting road-side stops) where we went hiking with the head of the Darshai Wildlife Conservancy (primarily Ibex there).
 We stayed at his guesthouse and by dumb luck, Stefan Michel was there.
 He is the German that started the entire wildlife conservancy program initially (through GIZ I believe).
 So Chris and Tara have made contact with him directly.
 Nice guy… sort of retired from that project now, but he remains involved in some ways.
 He was their with his wife on a vacation.

-The first 2 days we had a Concordia history prof who is writing a book about Tajikistan hitch with us from UCA (he was heading for China and had arranged a ride from Langar).
-He was a wealth of information on the first 2 days – and then the 3rd day our driver had more of a chance to contribute which was good as he was hilarious and quite knowledgeable.
+A bonus on the trip was that during the first 2 days (in the Wakhan Valley) we had a Concordia history prof who is writing a book about Tajikistan hitch with us from UCA.
+He was heading for China and had arranged a ride from Langar.
+He was a wealth of information.
+On our 3rd day, our driver had more of a chance to contribute which was good because he turned out to be hilarious and very knowledgeable.

 As summer 2018 begins, the UBC/UBC curriculum development partnership is gearing up for the busiest month we’ve had to date.